-From Gronwall's inequality, we can prove that the weighted Fisher information decays as in Theorem \ref{thm1}.
-This decay result establishes other functional decays in Corollary \ref{col3}. \end{itemize} We comment that Step $1$ is based on a global in-space computation, which comes from the second-order calculus of entropy functional in the sub-Riemannian density manifold.
-We carefully handle the non-communicative operators based on $\Gamma_1$, $\Gamma_1^{z}$ and vector field $\gamma$.
+From Gronwall's inequality, we can prove that the weighted Fisher information decays in Theorem \ref{thm1}. \qi{This decay result also establishes other functionals decay in Corollary \ref{col3}.} \end{itemize} We \qi{remark} that Step $1$ is based on a global in-space computation, which comes from the second-order calculus of entropy functional in the sub-Riemannian density manifold.
+We carefully handle the non-communicative operators based on $\Gamma_1$, $\Gamma_1^{z}$, and vector field $\gamma$.
 Step $2$ is a local in-space calculation, which can be viewed as a generalization of Bochner's formula.
 Step $3$ follows directly from the modified Lyapunov method.